-The Company is in the process of obtaining water rights and seeking full Board approval for development and has started pre-construction earthworks of the Black Butte Copper Project ("the Project").
+The Company is in the process of obtaining water rights and seeking full Board approval for development and has started pre-construction earthworks of the Black Butte Copper project.
 The ability of the Company to obtain necessary financing to commence the full development and construction is not certain.

-During the six-month period ended December 31, 2021, the Company incurred a net loss of \$9,234,081, had cash and cash equivalents of \$5,137,126 and negative working capital of \$6,590,739.
-The Company completed the Project's Feasibility Study and updated the Mineral Resource for Lowry Deposit on October 27, 2020.
-The Company filed the Project's Technical Report on December 10, 2020.
-The Company completed and closed a Rights Offering on December 23, 2020 by issuing 200,539,763 common shares of the Company for gross proceeds of \$30,080,965, representing 100% of the total rights offered.
+During the period ended September 30, 2021, the Company incurred a net loss of \$2,877,560, the Company's cash and cash equivalents was \$4,674,087 and negative working capital was \$(266,941).
+The Company completed the Black Butte Copper Project Feasibility Study and updated the Mineral Resource for Lowry Deposit on October 27, 2020.
+The Company filed the Black Butte Copper Project Technical Report on December 10, 2020.
+The Company completed and closed a Right Offering on December 23, 2020 by issuing 200,539,763 common shares of the Company for gross proceeds of \$30,080,965, representing 100% of the total right offered.
 The Company will have to raise additional funds to meet planned 2021/22 drilling expenses and future work plans.

-A final Environmental Impact Statement ("EIS") was issued on March 13, 2020 by the Montana Department of Environmental Quality ("MT DEQ") which was followed by a MT DEQ positive record of decision on April 9, 2020 which will allow development and underground mining of the Johnny Lee deposit at the Project to proceed.
-On August 14, 2020, the MT DEQ issued a final approval for the Phase I Bonding for the underground construction of the Project.
+A final Environmental Impact Statement (EIS) was issued on March 13, 2020 by the Montana Department of Environmental Quality ("MT DEQ") which was followed by a DEQ positive record of decision following on April 9, 2020 which will allow development and underground mining of the Johnny Lee deposit at the Black Butte Copper Project to proceed.
+On August 14, 2020, the MT DEQ issued a final approval for the Phase I Bonding for the underground Black Butte Copper project (the "Project).
 The MT DEQ has approved the bond posting and has issued a Final Mine Operating Permit allowing the Company the right to commence Phase I Development surface construction at the mine site.
 The Company is yet to achieve profitability and has incurred significant losses and negative cash flows from operations.
-The Company has concluded that the working capital as held at December 31, 2021, is insufficient to fund all committed and non-discretionary expenditures for at least the next twelve months.
+The Company has concluded that the working capital as held at June 30, 2021 is insufficient to fund all committed and non-discretionary expenditures for at least the next twelve months.
 Unless additional funds are raised, the Company may have insufficient funds to realize its assets and discharge its liabilities in the normal course of business.